Anatomy of a `.swirls` file

 }

-auth: gtm_github.
+connection: gtm_github.
 One line.
 This is scoped delegation: the runtime fetches a fresh short-lived GitHub token at call time and hands it to this one HTTP call.

 The third node is another code node that turns the GitHub API response into a uniform leads array (domain, company name, snippet, source metadata) ready to write downstream.
 Then the flow block connects the nodes: